ioBroker/ioBroker.js-controller/README.md

 #### Log levels
 **Feature status:** stable

-The js-controller and each adapter have defined its own log level.
+The js-controller and each adapter can define their own log level.
 By default, `info` is used.
 The following log levels can be used:
 * silly (most logging)
 * debug
 * info